microsoft/EdgeML/examples/pytorch/vision/Face_Detection/README.md

 ## Dataset
 1. Download WIDER face dataset images and annotations from http://shuoyang1213.me/WIDERFACE/ and place them all in one folder with name 'WIDER_FACE'
-2. In data/config.py modify HOME to the parent directory of above folder and subsequently FACE.WIDER_DIR as the folder path
+2. In data/config.py modify _C.HOME to the parent directory of above folder and subsequently _C.FACE.WIDER_DIR as the folder path
 3. ``` python prepare_wider_data.py ```